Table of Contents

 The retail industry has seen a surge in technological advances over the last decade.
 After being influenced by the ecommerce revolution, the retail industry has been instrumental in adopting and innovating new technologies into the market.
 With the onset of new technologies like IoT, mobile, and AI, most of the retail giants have realized the potential to exploit these technologies for transforming their retail operation and customer experience.

 When we talk about IoT technologies in retail, several use cases are mainly focused on supply chain and operational efficiencies.
-IoT and connected devices help retailers in RFID inventory tracking chips, tracking in-store infrared foot-traffic, smart selling through kiosks, and surveillance through camera sensors.
-However, when it comes to enabling advanced customer services and experience, most of the retailers are looking at implementing innovative and smart technologies.
-Mobile is one of the main channels that bridges the gap between digital and in-store experience, and hence store operators utilize mobile technologies to enhance customer experience.
-70% of shoppers in the USA say that they use their mobile devices while shopping in store, either occasionally or on a regular basis.
-However, when it comes to augmenting the customer experience across all stages — from a store visit to post-sale customer service, retailers need a smart and innovative technology.
+IoT and connected devices help retailers in Radio-Frequency Identification (RFID) inventory tracking chips, tracking in-store infrared foot traffic, smart selling through kiosks, and surveillance through camera sensors.
+However, when it comes to enabling advanced customer services and experience, most retailers are looking at implementing innovative and smart technologies.
+Mobile is one of the main channels bridging the gap between digital and in-store experience; hence, store operators utilize mobile technologies to enhance customer experience.
+70% of shoppers in the USA say that they use their mobile devices while shopping in-store, either occasionally or on a regular basis.
+However, retailers need smart and innovative technology to augment customer experience across all stages — from a store visit to post-sale customer service.

-Artificial intelligence can be a potential game-changer for most of the retail giants.
-With AI-enabled retail solutions, the complex computational processes like capturing product weight, temperature, etc., can be comprehended with a set of algorithms to provide seamless customer interaction and experience.
-It is said that AI in retail has a humongous power to transform the retail industry in a way that will make the customer journey more intuitive through ease of interaction with products and experience.
-According to Gartner, by 2020, 85% of customer interactions in retail will be managed by artificial intelligence.
-Moreover, now with IoT + AI, retailers can focus on omnichannel customer experience.
+Artificial Intelligence can be a potential game-changer for most of the retail giants.
+With AI-enabled retail solutions, complex computational processes like capturing product weight, and temperature can be comprehended with a set of algorithms to provide seamless customer interaction and experience.
+It is believed that AI in retail has a humongous power to transform the retail industry in a way that will make the customer journey more intuitive through ease of interaction with products and experience.
+According to reports, 95% of customer relations is estimated to be powered by AI by 2025.
+Moreover, now with IoT and AI, retailers can focus on omnichannel customer experience.

 Why should Retail use AI?

 AI can help retail stores in various ways.
-Firstly, AI-based systems can eliminate manual guesswork for activities like conducting product promotions, inventory assortments, and identifying supply chain complexities, etc. Major retailers are already experimenting with the use and possible applications of AI in the above fields.
-Some are even aiming to anticipate customers’ orders and good to be shipped without waiting for actual purchase confirmation.
+Firstly, AI-based systems can eliminate manual guesswork for activities like conducting product promotions, inventory assortments, and identifying supply chain complexities.
+Major retailers are already experimenting with the use and possible applications of AI in the above fields.
+Some are even aiming to anticipate customers’ orders and goods to be shipped without waiting for actual purchase confirmation.

 It helps customers make smarter decisions with better accuracy and real-time forecasting.
 Good forecasts also help retailers optimize supply chain, create impactful promotion strategies and improve customer experience.